-The Health Information Technology for Economic and Clinical Health (HITECH) Act was passed in 2009 as part of the American Recovery and Reinvestment Act (ARRA) and appeared in ARRA as two separate Titles – Title XIII of Division A (“Health Information Technology”) and Title IV of Division B (“Medicare and Medicaid Health Information Technology; Miscellaneous Medicare Provisions”).
+The HITECH Act (or Health Information Technology for Economic and Clinical Health Act) was passed in 2009 as part of the American Recovery and Reinvestment Act (ARRA) and appeared in ARRA as two separate Titles – Title XIII of Division A (“Health Information Technology”) and Title IV of Division B (“Medicare and Medicaid Health Information Technology; Miscellaneous Medicare Provisions”).

 The carrot for healthcare organizations to support the plan appeared in Title IV of Division B with the Meaningful Use incentive program for Medicare-eligible entities.
 Title IV also provided incentives for Medicaid-eligible entities in the form of grants for implementing certified EHRs or upgrading existing EHRs.
 The incentive program and grants were time-limited to accelerate the rate of adoption.

 Due to the incentive program and grants being time-limited, adoption was rapid.
-Prior to the passage of ARRA, only 10% of healthcare organizations used EHR systems.
+Prior to the passage of the HITECH Act, only 10% of healthcare organizations used EHR systems.
 By 2017, more than 90% of healthcare organizations had EHR systems and were putting them to meaningful use.
-However, the increased adoption of EHRs is not the only answer to the question why is the HITECH Act important.
+However, despite this positive outcome, the biggest consequence of the HITECH Act was the changes made to HIPAA via Title XIII Subtitle D.

 Title XIII Subtitle D – Privacy Provisions

 Title XIII Subtitle D of the HITECH Act was given the general title “Privacy”, but the content of this section covers far more than safeguarding the privacy of Protected Health Information created, received, maintained, or transmitted by EHRs and other health information technologies.
 Among the most significant changes: